-This management's discussion and analysis ("MD&A") should be read in conjunction with the consolidated financial statements of the Company and the notes thereto for the years-ended December 31, 2020 and 2019.
-The Company's consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
+This management's discussion and analysis ("MD&A") should be read in conjunction with the condensed interim consolidated financial statements of the Company and the notes thereto for the periods ended March 31, 2021 and 2020.
+The Company's condensed interim consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).
 The Company's functional and reporting currency is United States dollars and all amounts stated are in United States dollar unless otherwise noted.
-In addition, the Company has three Botswana operating subsidiaries, Newdico (Pty) Ltd., Gcwihaba Resources (Pty) Ltd. and Bosoto (Pty) Ltd. which have a functional currency of the Botswana Pula, and a South African subsidiary, Idada 361 (Pty) Ltd. which has a functional currency of South African Rand.
-This management's discussion and analysis has been prepared as at April 12, 2021.
+In addition, the Company has three Botswana operating subsidiaries, Newdico, Gcwihaba and Bosoto which have a functional currency of the Botswana Pula and one South African subsidiary which has a functional current of the South African Rand.
+This management's discussion and analysis has been prepared as at May 25, 2021.

-Disclosure of a scientific or technical nature in the MD&A was prepared under the supervision of Dr. Alistair A. Jeffcoate (Msci, PhD, MAusIMM(CP), MBGA, FGS), the Company's Project Manage and Chief Geologist and a Qualified Person, as that term is defined in National Instrument 43-101.
+Disclosure of a scientific or technical nature in the MD&A was prepared under the supervision of Dr. Alistair A Jeffcoate (Msci, PhD, MAusIMM(CP), MBGA, FGS), the Company's Project Manage and Chief Geologist and a Qualified Person, as that term is defined in National Instrument 43-101.